The Binding of Matrimony

-"Actually, Luna," Hermione said, "We are going to get dressed later in my room."
+"Actually, Luna," Hermione said, "We're going to get dressed later, in my room."

 "Your room?"
 Luna questioned, "Are you living here now?
 Is there something you haven't told me?"
 Luna looked curiously at Hermione, standing next to Ron, their hands entwined.

 Ginny stepped forward and took Luna's arm again, turning her toward the tent entrance.
-"Actually, we have a lot to tell you, Luna."
+"Actually, we've a lot to tell you, Luna."

 They all headed into the tent and back through in to the Manor.

-Upon seeing the Manor, Luna came to the same conclusion that they hoped all the guests would arrive at.
+Upon seeing the Manor, Luna came to the conclusion they hoped all the guests would arrive at.
 She was very impressed and expressed her surprise that the Weasley's had been able to rent such a lavish facility for the wedding.
 Maintaining this minor deception had been carefully planned and had required the participation of everyone staying at the manor.
-Even Fleur's family had believed, with the help of a simple suggestion spell which Moody had insisted would prevent them from asking too many questions, or looking too intently around the Manor.
-Now that the day of the wedding had arrived the visiting Aurors would be stationing sentries to prevent any guests from wandering into parts of the Manor that were to be held off limits during the festivities.
+Even Fleur's family had believed, with the help of a simple suggestion spell, which Moody had insisted would prevent them from looking too intently around the Manor.
+Now, that the day of the wedding had arrived, the visiting Aurors would be stationing sentries, to prevent guests from wandering anywhere off limits during the festivities.
 Harry was pleased that everything was going well in that respect.